 - The applicant might have received a criminal offence conviction and sentenced to prison for 12 months or more, but less than four years.
 Then, the rules will consider the sentence spent after 15 years from the end of the sentence.

-- The sentence was the imprisonment of fewer than 12 months.
+- The sentence was imprisonment of fewer than 12 months.
 Then the rules allow not to consider it seven years after the end of the term.

 - Within 24 months after making the application for indefinite leave to remain, the applicant should not receive any convictions or admission of liability.
-A crime is punishable with a non-custodial sentence or gains out of court disposal recorded in his/her criminal record.
+A crime is punishable with a non-custodial sentence or gains out of court disposal recorded in their criminal record.

 The requirement of good character